Donelle/HowToAPNS/README.md

 The Windows client provides the ability to send arbitrary text to an iOS device indirectly through a WCF endpoint which forwards the content to Apple's push service.
 Before the iOS device can receive content it must register with the WCF endpoint's RESTful interface so the device can be discovered.

-The following describes the steps you must follow in order to perform the demonstration.
+The following describes the steps you must follow in order to perform the demonstration. _If you find that the below instructions aren't completely clear please refer to [Apple Push Notification Services Tutorial](http://www.raywenderlich.com/3443/apple-push-notification-services-tutorial-part-12) for further help._

 ##### App ID Setup